 From 1999-2000 Jumaily studied for a Bachelor’s degree in Visual Arts (Painting) at Basra University College of Fine Arts, Iraq, where he also completed an MA.
 He later became a respected lecturer at the university, where his thinking and art was much valued by his students.

 In 2010 Jumaily began to receive death threats from religious fundamentalist groups both from within the university and outside.
 He was accused and persecuted for purportedly advocating atheism.
 He was forced to leave Iraq for Jordan, but returned a year later.
-After several incidents and deaths in his circle, he was forced to flee the country once more.
-He has since been based in Amman, where he has continued his artistic work under highly precarious circumstances.
+After several incidents and deaths in his circle, he was forced to flee the country for Amman, Jordan, where he continued his artistic work under highly precarious circumstances.
+With the help of AR, Saddam and his wife Kholod relocated to Finland, where they are currently based.
+Together they are the inaugural artists-in-residence at the new AR-Porvoo Art Factory Residency at Taidetehtaan taiteilijaresidenssi.

 As well as being a respected painter Jumaily is both an editor and writer and has worked for several publications in Iraq, as well as for other Arab-language newspapers and magazines.